October 10th, 2017

 Most notably, in 2017 Google will reach 100 percent renewable energy for our global operations—including both our data centers and offices.
 That means that we will directly purchase enough wind and solar electricity annually to account for every unit of electricity we consume, globally.
 This shift in our energy strategy didn’t just significantly reduce our environmental impact.
 By pioneering new energy purchasing models that others can follow, we’ve helped drive widescale global adoption of clean energy.

 Also marking 10 years is the Earth Outreach program, which gives nonprofit groups resources, tools, and inspiration to leverage the power of Google Earth and other mapping tools for their causes.
 Earth Outreach is now combining machine learning and cloud computing to build a living, breathing dashboard of the planet.
-By turning the mountains of geo-data we have into insights and knowledge, we can help guide better decision-making in local communities and at global scale.
+By turning the mountains of geo-data we have into insights and knowledge, we can help guide better decision-making in local communities and at the global scale.

 A major consequence of society’s “take-make-waste” economic model is climate change, one of the most significant challenges of our time.
 We believe Google can build tools to improve people’s lives while reducing our dependence on natural resources and fossil fuels.
 And we’re committed to working with others to empower everyone—businesses, governments, nonprofit organizations, communities, and individuals—to create a more sustainable world.